mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/mobile-swift/README.md

-# iOS Swift Sample IoT Device Controller App
+# iOS Swift Vehicle Controller App

 Congrats!
 You've finished part 1 and 2 where you set up the Atlas Backend and created the vehicle simulator.
 Now we'll show you how to create the Vehicle Controller Mobile Application.

-## Prepare and run iOS mobile app
+## Prepare and run the iOS Vehicle Controller mobile app

 1. Open the Controller.xcodeproj with XCode
 2. Open the config file  ```./mobile-swift/Controller/Config.xcconfig```